tiev-tongji/LOG-LIO/README.md

 # LOG-LIO
-The code will be released after the paper is accepted.
+We first open-source the [Ring FALS normal estimator](https://github.com/tiev-tongji/RingFalsNormal), and the code for LOG-LIO will be released upon acceptance of the paper.